zingus/ToggleGuiFontSize/README.md

 This just installed a plug in with a `ToggleGuiFontSize()` function.
 Now you're supposed to **bind it yourself** to a valid key combination of your choosing.

-ToggleGuiFontSize takes two arguments: those are the two sizes you want to cycle through. (a future version will accept a list of font sizes)
+ToggleGuiFontSize(sizeA,sizeB) takes two arguments: those are the two sizes you want to cycle through. (a future version will accept a list of font sizes)
 A typical usage (I'm using **&lt;F5&gt;** to cycle through sizes) might be:

     map <F5> :call ToggleGuiFontSize(17,12)<cr><cr>